-After a brief overview of the Hypori Halo Client (iOS) product, this section describes its Hypori Halo Client 4.3 (iOS) component, which is the Target of Evaluation (TOE).
+After a brief overview of the Hypori Halo Client (Windows) product, this section describes its Hypori Halo Client (Windows) component, which is the Target of Evaluation (TOE).
 The description covers TOE architecture, logical boundaries, and physical boundaries.

 2.1 Product Overview